klroach62/KenRoachKSUWeatherApp/README.md

 showing     Monday the xxth day of the month is the best day for a picnic. or click input your requested vacation days click on Vaction days it will show X days out of requested days

+Download either Zip files for the VS 2017 project